ebeninca/fip16/README.md

 ## Issues:

+- Same national teams playing 2 games in the same day.

 - Canadian clubs on MLS doesn't participate in the US Open Cup, no further action for now.
 - A chance of conflict on FIFA CWC exists between the host team and the winners of AFC / CAF Champions league being the same teams, it's very rare, doesn't crash, cup still playable, no further action for now.